Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 Microsoft offers the ability to create a domain and request an SSL certificate from a Microsoft partner.

+However, This solution also allows you to create self-signed certificate for the custom domain for testing purpose.
+If you do not have valid SSL certificate, do not provide certificatePath while running pre-deployment script.
+Script will auto generate one self-signed certificate and also converts the certificate to Base64 string.

 Setting up a [custom domain with a DNS record](https://docs.microsoft.com/en-us/azure/app-service-web/custom-dns-web-site-buydomains-web-app) and a root domain can be configured in the [Azure